 Prerequisites: C10.0001 and junior standing.

-This course helps understand internal accounting information and its uses in operating a company.
-Financial Reporting and Analysis C10.0021 3 credits.
+This course helps students understand internal accounting information and its uses in operating a company.

+Financial Reporting and Analysis

+C10.0021 3 credits.

 Prerequisites: C10.0003 and sophomore standing.
-This course is part of a sequence that is ideal for students who wish to pursue careers in investment banking, investment management, and consulting.
-In addition to being a required course for accounting majors, it is a highly recommended course for majors in finance, economics, marketing, and information systems.
-The prerequisite for this course is C10.0003, Financial Statement Analysis.
-In this course, you learn the financial reporting rules associated with the concepts learned in FSA.
-This course emphasizes the relationship that exists between financial statements and the reporting rules that they are based on.
+This course is part of a sequence ideal for students who wish to pursue careers in investment banking, investment management, consulting, and accounting.
+In addition to being a required course for accounting majors, it is highly recommended for those majoring in finance, economics, marketing, and information systems.
+The prerequisite is C10.0003, Financial Statement Analysis and students learn the financial reporting rules associated with the concepts learned in FSA.
+The course emphasizes the relationship between financial statements and the reporting rules on which they are based.
+Accounting for Mergers, Acquisitions and Related Matters C10.0022 3 credits.
+Prerequisites: C10.0003 and junior standing.
+This course cannot be taken to satisfy the Dual Degree BS-MS Program Requirements.
+This course focuses on four major issues in financial reporting: (1) accounting for mergers and acquisitions, (2) preparation for consolidated financial statements, (3) translation of foreign currency financial statements and foreign currency transactions, and (4) accounting for derivatives including the use of derivatives in hedging transactions.
 International Reporting and Financial Statement Analysis C10.0045 3 credits.
 Prerequisites: C10.0003 and junior standing.

-International business and the integration of capital markets around the globe have spurred a growing interest among financial managers and investors in the fortunes of international business enterprises.
-For the most part, financial information about these entities is contained in published financial statements.
-The problem is that readers removed from the local scene must often read and interpret financial accounts that have been prepared in an environmental context that is different from their own.
+International business and the integration of global capital markets have spurred a growing interest among financial managers and investors in the fortunes of international business enterprises.
+Financial information about these entities is mostly contained in published financial statements, thus readers must often interpret financial accounts that have been prepared in an environmental context different from their own.
 This invariably leads to problems of understanding and interpretation.
-The objective of this course is to introduce students to the international dimensions of financial statement analysis.
+This course introduces students to the international dimensions of financial statement analysis.
 It examines differences in measurement practices that exist internationally, the reasons for these differences, their resultant financial statement effects, and methods that analysts and financial managers can use to deal with such differences.
-Additionally, the course examines some of the institutional structures that are evolving to deal with the issue of international accounting diversity.
+Additionally, the course explores some of the institutional structures that are evolving to deal with the issue of international accounting diversity.
+Entertainment Accounting C10.0049 2 credits.

-Taxation of Individuals

-C10.0063 3 credits.